City Spectra Sky-GLow Analysis The New Sky-Glow Spectra Evolution of Sky-Glow Lighting Laws

-Most amateur astronomers are well-versed on the basic causes of urban sky-glow - at least this is what is believed.
-Frequently, limited or very dated information has been available.
-It's likely that countless of amateurs may very well have an incomplete knowledge of light-pollution compelling the need for an analysis such as this.
-That analysis is finally here - this is Your Light-Pollution.
+Most amateur astronomers are aware of the basic causes of urban sky-glow.
+However, limited or very dated information on the spectrum of sky-glow has been available.
+So it's likely that countless of amateurs may very well have an incomplete knowledge of light-pollution compelling the need for an analysis such as this.
+Finally that analysis is here.
+This is Your Light-Pollution!

 When anyone asserts that a certain type of contamination is caused, that claim is often backed up by a chemical analysis which may also expose the cause.
 For any discussion of a "pollution of light", a spectral analysis is obligated.
-As in any field of spectroscopy, a spectral analysis of sky-glow will focus on a fundamental question: What is it made from?
+As in any field of spectroscopy, a spectral analysis of sky-glow will focus in on the question: What is it made from?
 Certainly, an analysis of sky-glow may have been done for professional observatories typically isolated from huge amounts of urban sky-glow.
-Having little knowledge of urban spectra, city stargazers are forced to cope blindly.
+Having little knowledge of urban sky-glow spectra, city stargazers are forced to cope blindly.

 More Up-Light City Spectra.